PrairieLearn/PrairieLearn/docs/elements.md

 #### Customizations

-For the outer `pl-hidden-hints` element.
+For the outer `pl-hidden-hints` element:

 | Attribute | Type   | Default | Description                                                                                                                     |
 | --------- | ------ | ------- | ------------------------------------------------------------------------------------------------------------------------------- |